NLnetLabs/rpki-doc/source/krill/parent-interactions.rst

     RIPE NCC RPKI setup screen

-If you want to set up Delegated RPKI with Krill, you will have to choose "Non-Hosted".
+If you want to set up delegated RPKI with Krill, you will have to choose "Non-Hosted".
 If you are already using the Hosted service and you would like to switch, then there is currently no option for that in the RIPE NCC portal.